minprog/adventure/steps/4 move/index.md

 - Finally, build in some feedback to your player in the `main` loop.
 If they attempt a command that is not a valid direction, tell them they entered an "Invalid command." and prompt for another command using the '>'.

         > OUT
         Invalid command.
         >

-## Short and long descriptions

-When a player enters a room they've already seen, the short description will be displayed instead of the long one.
-How should we keep track of that?

-To handle this, you can add a **flag** variable to the `Room` class.
-A flag is another name for a boolean value, but in this case it can be used to determine if the room has already been visited and whether to display the short description.

-Add the flag to the `Room` initializer and change `description` to return the correct description depending on the flag.
-Also add a method to allow the visited flag to be set to `True` and call this method **right before leaving the room**.

 ## Testing

-Now that you have implemented moving around, you can test the game by playing (part of) it!
+Now that you have implemented moving around, you can test the game by playing it!

-Also, make sure your program still works if you transition from the **Tiny** map to the **Small** map.
-So try the game again, but like this:
+When you have verified that the game works correctly using the **Tiny** map, check that it also works when you load the **Small** map:

     $ python3 adventure.py Small